Dr-Dan/godot-fakeo-db/README.md

 ## Planned features

 * Documentation/Wiki
+* move to a generally more OO approach
   * more OO operator/filter system
 * ability to use any list as argument
 * godot editor-interface
 * Mongo style Databases and Collections